22/11/2024

 To make strategic distressed acquisitions work, firms should move fast and smart.
 They should pay close attention to key assets like intellectual property and online ventures.
 With the number of failing shops and web stores on the rise, quick and smart risk management is vital.

-Strategic distressed acquisitions
+strategic distressed acquisitions

 By January 2024, over 2,000 UK shop insolvencies were recorded.
 This was a 20% jump from the prior year.
 E-commerce went through the same trend.
 Such figures stress the importance of thorough yet swift due diligence when spotting and sizing up good deals.